AlexandreAdam/score_models/README.md

 A storage for score-based models.
 The `ScoreModel` interface gives access to the following utilities
 - Simple initialisation of MLP, NCSN++ and DDPM neural network architectures
-- A fit method to train the score model on a dataset using Denoising Score Matching (DSM).
+- A fit method to train the score model on a dataset using Denoising Score Matching (DSM: see [Vincent 2011](https://www.iro.umontreal.ca/~vincentp/Publications/DenoisingScoreMatching_NeuralComp2011.pdf)).
 - A sampling method based on an Euler-Maruyama discretisation of an SDE.
 - A simple interface to train an energy model using DSM